 Golden-winged warblers, field sparrows and ruby-throated hummingbirds frequent more open habitats.
 Signs of deer, moose, beaver and other mammals await the observant naturalist.
 Moccasin flower, showy lady’s slipper and northern beech fern are amongst the many interesting plants.

-A marked trail system can be accessed from the parking area.
+The 3.3-kilometre marked trail system can be accessed from the parking area, meandering through deciduous forest with varying terrain.
 Please stay on the marked trails and obey the signs posted at the reserve entrance.

 We do not charge a fee for entrance and there are no operating hours on any of our nature reserves.
 Properties are monitored by volunteer stewards.
 We rely on visitors to be safe, minimize their impact on nature and be respectful of others.
 For more information about visiting the reserves, please read our Permitted Activities Policy.